AdlerFarHorizons/NITELite-pipeline/aws/notes.md

 TODO: Remove all glob - change into s3 client boto3
 TODO: Metadata handling

+Aside:
+Docker hub rate limits anonymous users, so building occasionally fails because we can't pull the base image, continuumio/miniconda3 If access to the base image continues to be a problem we should just mirror it on ECS.

 Key points:
 - end-to-end data analytics pipeline
 - ingests data from S3